 Frequently Asked Questions

-When Should I Give My Baby His First Bath?
+When Should I Give My Baby Their First Bath?

 You will need to stick to sponge baths until your baby has lost their umbilical cord stump.
 Most babies lose their umbilical cord stump about a week or two after birth.
 Once it is gone, you can submerge your baby's body (except their head) in water.